furyfire/homie-esp8266/docs/advanced-usage/compiler-flags.md

 **HOMIE_CONFIG**

 This compiler flag allows to disable the configuration mode completely.
-To configure your homie-esp8266, you need to upload the configuration to the SPIFFS before starting the device.
+To configure your homie-esp8266, you need to upload the configuration to the LittleFS before starting the device.
 Without a proper configuration the device will just restart after writing the error message about the missing configuration to the logger.
 Add the following to your platformio.ini file:

 ```
 build_flags = -D HOMIE_CONFIG=0